Call for Research Proposals 2026 – Exposum Institute: Exposome and Behavior

 To be eligible, letters of intent—and the projects they describe—must meet the following criteria:

-1. The letter of intent must be submitted by the date, time, and specific time specified above.
-It must be drafted in strict accordance with the instructions provided in the template (all fields must be completed and the document must not exceed two pages in length).
+- The letter of intent must be submitted by the date, time, and specific time specified above.
+It must be drafted in strict accordance with the instructions provided in the template (all fields must be completed, and the document must not exceed 2 pages in total).

-3. The project must have as its primary objective the generation of knowledge regarding an environmental (including social) determinant of human health and must fall within the thematic scope of the call for proposals (see introductory paragraphs at).
+- The project’s primary objective must be to generate knowledge regarding an environmental (including social) determinant of human health and must fall within the thematic scope of the call for proposals (see introductory paragraphs at).
 This alignment must be evident from the first four sections of the project’s scientific description.

 Pre-selection of letters of intent